jpegleg/k3s-dragon-eggs/README.md

 The policy blocks non-local traffic by default.
 With calico enterprise, DNS based policy for the (opensuse) repos can be effectively added.
 Alternatively, IP addresses can be added in to the egress rules.

 I prefer to drop the policy when maintenance is being done.
-The policies are global network policies and can be removed by calicoctl (with cluster admin auth in place):
+The policies are global network policies and can be removed by calicoctl (with cluster admin auth, or networking ServiceAccount auth, in place):

 ```
 bottle1:~ # calicoctl get gnp -o wide